Guan06/mina/README.md

 # MINA

-The goal of MINA(MIcrobial Network Analysis) is to compare the microbial profiling data at the community and network levels.
+An increasing number of microbiome datasets are generating with the help of rapidly developing sequencing technologies.
+Currently, analysis of taxonomic profiling data is mainly conducted using composition-based methods, which ignores the interactions between community members and limits the study of community dynamics.
+The goal of MINA (Microbial dIversity and Network Analysis) is to provide a framework for microbial community analysis based on network structures with statistical tests.

 ## Installation